 DTN Video Application Demonstrator using Epidemic Routing (D-VADER)

-To test the robustness of the direct H.264 transmission system, a second implementation was developed, utilizing Android smart-phones and IBR-DTN.
+As an alternative to the direct H.264 transmission system, a second experimental implementation of H.264 functionality was developed.
+This second implementation utilized two different implementations of Bundle Protocol – one, named “ION”, that was developed by NASA and a second, named “IBR-DTN”, that was developed by <Braunschweig> -- together with an Android smart phone (as the video source) and the same video decoder application that was employed in the direct H.264 demonstration.

 The D-VADER application is written in Java and uses the H.264 encoder available in the Android operating system directly to generate compressed frames of video from the on-board camera of the phone.
 This data was formatted following the conventions mentioned in 5.2.3, and sent via 802.11n using the TCP convergence layer of IBR-DTN to another IBR node, located on a laptop.
 The IBR instance situated on the laptop relayed the video-bundles to an ION node, which ran the same application as utilized for direct H.264 transmission.
 Figure 5-3 provides an overview of the D-VADER system.

 Figure 5-3 : Overview of D-VADER Architecture